-Piano for Young People is a pre-college piano and musicianship program for students kindergarten through high school.
-Students pursue piano study through private lessons in a university setting.
-The program provides a comprehensive musical background for the student and draws its faculty from professionals in the Upstate and Furman piano performance and music education majors.
-Lessons and musicianship classes are held in Furman’s Daniel Music Building on Monday and Tuesday afternoons.
-Each student works towards an end-of-term recital which is held in Daniel Recital Hall twice a year.
-Students also present recitals for local retirement communities.
-Piano for Young People is a selective program.
-Evidence of regular practice and earnest student participation is required to retain a place in the program.
-Piano for Young People is now hosted and sponsored by the Furman University Department of Music.
+Piano for Young People is a pre-college piano program for students kindergarten through high school.
+Students pursue piano study through private lessons in a university setting, drawing its faculty from professionals in the Upstate and Furman piano performance and music education majors.
+Located in Furman’s Daniel Music Building, the program’s weekly lessons and musicianship classes are held on Mondays and Tuesdays.
+Materials covered in lessons include sight reading, music theory, music history, ear training, and an introduction to a wide range of musical genres and styles of the teacher and student’s choosing.
+Students participate in an end-of-term recital, which is held in Daniel Recital Hall twice a year, as well as performances for local retirement communities.
+Piano for Young People is a selective program, and evidence of regular practice and earnest student participation is required to retain a place in the program each year.

 A partial refund (50% of that term’s tuition payment) is available if a student withdraws within 14 (fourteen) days from the start of the term (first lesson).
 After fourteen days, tuition fees for the remainder of that term are non-refundable.

 Missed lessons will be made-up in the event of severe inclement weather or faculty/student illness.
 Missed lessons are non-refundable.